 Tips to prevent human error

-Having an IT department with security & data experts is not enough to prevent mistakes.
+We're all human and we all make mistakes, it's unrealistic to expect perfection.
+Mere reliance on an IT department with security and data experts isn't enough to prevent mistakes.
 Your cybersecurity battle plan must include several components, from employees to technology.
-Only then will it be possible to avoid a data breach of 4.2 million euros and a fine.
-Are you shaping your battle plan?
 Get inspired by the tips below!

-- Create an "incident response" plan to test and possibly tighten your data security measures.
+7. Create an Incident Response plan to test and possibly tighten your data security measures.